For management learners globally

 Ordinary Share Market Price

-For example if the firm’s share market price is £10 (1000p) and they paid out £0.25 (25p) per share the dividend yield would be calculated as follows:
+For example if a firm's share market price is £10 (1000p) and they paid out £0.25 (25p) per share the dividend yield would be calculated as follows:

 Dividend Yield 25